Ortham/json-schema-env-config/README.md

   part: unlike the JSON Schema specification, an exponent will be accepted.

-If a property can have multiple types (e.g. `type` is set to an array of strings), then the environment variable value is parsed as each type in the order that they are listed: the first successfully parsed value is used to set the value of the property.
+If a property can have multiple types (e.g. `type` is set to an array of strings, or a keyword like `anyOf` is used with different types), then the environment variable value is parsed as each type in the order that they are
+listed: the first successfully parsed value is used to set the value of the property.
+Note that because environment variable values are strings, they will always successfully parse as the `string` type.

 If a property's environment variable is not set or its value cannot be successfully parsed, the property is left unset.
 Properties are set in the order